Tips for Grad School Letters of Recommendation

 - Choose someone in a relevant field.
 If you are applying to a Master of Science in Educational Leadership program, it may not make sense to ask your Intro to Music professor from freshman year.

 - Select people who know you well.
 Sometimes students make the mistake of thinking that having a letter written by someone with a reputable name is impressive.
-But regardless of how renowned a person is, if they don’t know you well enough to write more than a vague statement or two, you’re not doing yourself any favors.
+But regardless of how renowned a person is, if they don’t know you well enough to write more than a vague statement or two, it probably won’t have a significant impact on your application.

 Consider reaching out to professors or mentors with whom you have a close relationship.
 They will be able to speak about you in detail.
 The best kinds of people to ask include: